Staying fit? Getting into shape? Trying to keep your game sharp?

 - A fitness and wellness trail, adjacent to the Payne Center, winds through some of the scenic parts of campus and is open for walking, jogging, cycling and in-line skating.
 Two-and-a-half laps around the figure-eight trail equal a mile, or you can try the short individual loops.

-- There are four lighted fields for flag football, softball and soccer.
+- There are four lighted fields for outdoor sports and activities.

 On the north edge of campus, a short walk from the Payne Center, is the Longleaf Trace, a 41-mile stretch of reclaimed railroad track that serves as a walking, jogging, biking and equestrian trail.

-Intramural sports include traditional favorites like flag football, basketball and softball, as well as soccer, sand volleyball, co-ed bowling, pair’s billiards, inner tube water polo, table tennis and a bench press competition.
+Intramural sports include traditional favorites like flag football, basketball and softball, as well as soccer, bowling, dodgeball, battleship and a laser tag tournament.